 - Alpine Meadow/ Rainbow – home to Meadow Park Sports Center and a large supermarket.
 It is a very popular and relatively cheap area to rent.
 It’s a 10-15 minute drive into Whistler, with a regular bus service operating.

 - Function Junction/ Cheakamus Crossing – these are the first neighborhoods you will come across as you drive up from Vancouver.
-Function Junction is more of an industrial area with some housing scattered within, it is home to the locally famous Re-use It Center.
-Cheakamus Crossing is the furthest neighbourhood from Whistler village, but most of the rental units here are new.
+Function Junction is more of an industrial area with some housing scattered within, and it is home to the locally famous Re-use It Center.
+Cheakamus Crossing is the furthest neighborhood from Whistler Village, but most of the rental units here are new.

 Best apartment rentals in Whistler

-- Or book a cheap private room in Whistler Lodge Hostel on Nordic Drive for about $75 per night!
+- Or book a cheap private room in Whistler Lodge Hostel on Nordic Drive for about $113 CAD per night!

 Or why not check into a hostel long-term, this is a great budget-friendly way to stay in Whistler while you search for a more permanent place to call home.
 Here are the best hostel offers in Whistler.